MttAI-dev/MTT-WoW-BfA/issue_template.md

 **Description:**

 CHANGEME Description of the problem or issue here.
-Wowhead link will be appreciated.

-**Current behaviour:**

-CHANGEME Tell us what happens.
 If this is a crash, post the crashlog (upload to https://gist.github.com/).
-Do not post entire log here.

 **Expected behaviour:**

 CHANGEME Tell us what should happen instead.

-**Project(s): <-- Mandatory**

-- [ ] Issue found playing in Live Ashamane Private Server.
-- [ ] Issue found in a compiled master repo from Git.
+**Steps to reproduce the problem:**

+1. CHANGEME Step 1 include entries of affected creatures / items / quests with a link to the relevant wowhead page.
+2. Step 2
+3. Step 3

+**Branch(es):**

+CHANGEME 3.3.5, master or both

 **TC rev. hash/commit:**

-CHANGEME Mandatory if Project == compiled master repo from Git, found it in first line of Server.log

-**Database version**

-CHANGEME What DB do you use, TDB, ADB, other.
+CHANGEME Copy the result of server debug command (if you need to run it from client get prat addon)

 **Operating system:** CHANGEME OS